 Moving an installed system to an SSD may not seem as simple as it sounds.
 Because even closing the partition of the system to the SSD requires a lot of groundwork.
 But there are certainly ways to do it as it’s not impossible.
 So, how to transfer windows 10 to SSD?

-Before you begin, it is crucially important to back up your data to the drive of SSD. once you’ve successfully backed up the data it is important yo clear the HDD.
+Before you begin, it is crucially important to back up your data to the drive of SSD.
+Once you’ve successfully backed up the data it is important to clear the HDD.
 To remove all the personal files from the partition to make more space.
-Once that is done, start with the methods below on how to migrate windows 10 to SSD!
+Once that is done, start with the methods below on how to migrate Windows 10 to SSD!